 Come in, have some coffee.

 Fortunately, most of these beverage shops offer fresh juice like lemonade, orange or pineapple juice.
-And many places have fresh coconuts on offer.
+And many places have ginger tea and fresh coconuts on offer.

 That led to the enhanced clarification:

 Vietnamese coffee is really strong.